Almost every white-collar worker has worried about how to ask about their interview status through email before.

 The last thing you want to do is come off as pushy or too eager in your interview inquiry emails.
 That is a major turn-off for interviewers, and understandably so.

 Use respectful language and maintain a cool, calm attitude throughout your email.
+Calmness suggests a mature, understanding professional, and interviewers like that.

 Photo by Alexander Dummer under pexels license

-02Maintain Professionalism with the Right Language
+02Maintain professionalism with the right language

 As this is a formal scenario, it is important that you maintain a formal tone when crafting your email.

-Use only formal wording, and avoid any slang or short-form words.
+Use only formal wording and avoid any slang or short-form words.

-Emails can also be used by employers as reflections against your abilities as an employee, so don’t mess them up.
+Emails can be used by employers as reflections against your abilities as an employee, so don’t mess them up.

-For optimum visibility, you can consider sending it in the night and hoping the interviewer or employer sees it first thing in the morning.
+Is there a right time for sending interview inquiry emails?
+Not really.
+For optimum visibility, you can consider sending it in the night and hope the interviewer or employer sees it first thing in the morning.

 Photo by Black ice under pexels license